 This is an important question.
 The answer, as is often the case, is one that you carry within you, individually, or together if you attend as a couple.
 That is, it depends on the complexity and the duration of the concerns you bring to therapy.
 These are issues to be discussed at the initial consultation and, thereafter, to be reviewed regularly in order to track change and progress.

 There are also circumstances when we may consider time-limited therapy and agree a fixed number of sessions from the outset.
 Such time-limited work aims to focus on a particular issue and it can be useful to have a clear sense of an ending to help focus and anchor the therapy.

 Sometimes it may not be possible for both partners to attend therapy together.
-If that is the case, you are welcome to attend on your own.
-We can discuss your situation and think together about what would be helpful going forward.
+If that is the case, we can consider whether it may be helpful for one partner to attend without the other.
+We can also discuss your situation and think together about what would be helpful going forward.

 If you would like to attend on your own, we keep the relationship in mind throughout the work.
 This can help gain a better understanding of difficult dynamics between you and your partner while also developing more insight into your own role in the relationship.